 \subsubsection{Variants of the target ratio}

 Several variants of the learning task described above have been investigated, with a variety of different aims.
-One of these aims is to safeguard against over-optimistic inferences when the true Bayes classifier $c^*(\cdot,\cdot)$ cannot be approximated well by the neural classifier $c_{\gammab}(\cdot,\cdot)$; in this situation it is widely accepted that one should err on the side of caution and make $c_{\gammab}(\cdot,\cdot)$ conservative \citep{Hermans_2022}. \cite{Delaunoy_2022_balanced_NRE} propose a way to do this by encouraging $c_{\gammab}(\cdot,\cdot)$ to satisfy the following `balance' condition
+One is that of safeguarding against over-optimistic inferences when the true Bayes classifier $c^*(\cdot,\cdot)$ cannot be well approximated by the neural classifier $c_{\gammab}(\cdot,\cdot)$; in this situation it is widely acknowledged that one should err on the side of caution and make $c_{\gammab}(\cdot,\cdot)$ conservative \citep{Hermans_2022}. \cite{Delaunoy_2022_balanced_NRE} propose a way to do this by encouraging $c_{\gammab}(\cdot,\cdot)$ to satisfy the balance condition

 it is straightforward to see that the Bayes classifier under equal class probability, $c^*(\cdot,\cdot)$, satisfies the condition.
 One can show that any classifier satisfying Equation~\ref{eqn:NRE:balance} also satisfies